vchaindz/vcn/README.md

 ```

 ```
-# verify multiple files by piping other commands' outputs into vcn
+# verify multiple assets by piping other commands' outputs into vcn
 $> ls | xargs vcn verify
 ```